-My investigation similar customer mishaps on a lead form revealed a much larger problem with the template my company had been using for years.
+My investigation into similar customer mishaps on a lead form revealed a large problem with the template my company had been using for years.
 The template used for promotional pages largely emphasized the lead form by having it directly on the page, because the company’s goal was for customers to purchase.
 The data illustrated customer confusion that caused wasted time on behalf of both customers and sales reps.

 A button, usually hidden at the bottom of the page, led the customer to another page and a different form to redeem.
 The wording on the form was also confusing, saying simply: “Start here.”
 When I went through all the numbers for each division for the last few promotions, the data showed redemptions far outweighed lead form submissions, which meant hundreds of people were using these pages differently than assumed.

 View an example of the old template.

 In 2016 I won an Innovative Technology Team award for transforming our site’s basic lead forms into logical forms that captured more detailed data about our customers.
 It was utilizing this new data that I was able to investigate the problem.

 Because users tend to skim over banners they’ve seen before, I added a large redemption CTA directly below the banner.
 I removed the lead form from the page and created a system for users to self-qualify.